List of Inuyasha characters: Juromaru and Kageromaru

 Juromaru (獣郎丸, Jūrōmaru) and Kageromaru (影郎丸, Kagerōmaru) are Naraku's fourth and fifth incarnations, respectively.
 While the more human-like Juromaru is like a berserker who is normally shackled with a mask covering his mouth, the parasitic Kageromaru uses his sickled arms to kill Naraku before being placed in his brother's stomach.
 Acting through a puppet, Naraku later removes the restraints on Juromaru so he and Kageromaru can slaughter Inuyasha's group and Koga.
 But the two fail and are killed by Inuyasha.

 Muso/Onigumo

 While technically Naraku's sixth incarnation, Muso (無双, Musō) is actually Onigumo himself.
 Originally faceless and without memory of his past, Onigumo took the face and name of a wandering monk.
-Eventually with Kagura watching on Naraku's order, Muso ventures to Kikyo's former village and regains his memories of Onigumo and desires for Kikyo.
-He sees Kagome with Inuyasha and, assuming she is Kikyo, fights him in order to possess Kagome.
-But Naraku absorbs Muso to restabilize his body.
+Eventually, with Kagura watching on Naraku's order, Muso ventures to Kikyo's former village and regains his memories of Onigumo and his desires for Kikyo.
+He sees Kagome with Inuyasha and, assuming she is Kikyo, fights him to possess Kagome.
+But Naraku absorbs Muso to stabilize his body.